The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 4. Dreaming

 Our days are spent performing various mental processing activities as discussed in the earlier “Thinking” section.
 Some of those processing activities are new and require categorization for long-term memory.
 It has been shown that we have different memory storage types, from the most short-term to the most long-term. [xii] Think of sleep as the means for converting our more temporary short-term memories into more permanent, recallable long-term memories.
 The quality of our sleep relates to 1) more efficiently processing daily experiences and 2) creating long-term memories.
 Importantly, sleep helps us to “connect the dots” between memories, both newer memories from the day and existing memories.
 The creation of additional synapses is like the connection of another network branch in our brain’s neural network.
-The strength of the memory and our ability to recall is based on the number of synaptic connections to like memories.
+The strength of the memory and our ability to recall are based on the number of synaptic connections to like memories.

-Building memory by building many synaptic connections: If all you have ever learned about Jeff Hulett is that he wrote the article "Dreams are a window to our memories," then you likely will not remember Jeff Hulett.
+Building memory by building many synaptic connections: If all you have ever learned about Jeff Hulett is that he wrote the article "The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal," then you likely will not remember Jeff Hulett.
 However, if you have also learned that Jeff Hulett is married to Patti Hulett, Jeff has 4 children, Jeff is a behavioral economist, Jeff is a software and services company executive, Jeff leads a nonprofit, and Jeff declares himself a Christian but he left the Catholic Church; then you are much more likely to remember Jeff Hulett.
 Each of those disparate facts about Jeff, when committed to long-term memory, will create a separate synaptic connection.
-Additional synaptic connections increase the likelihood and speed of long-term memory recall.
+Additional synaptic connections increase the likelihood and speed of long-term memory recall. |

 On the flip side, lack of sleep will reduce your ability to commit those short-term memories to your synapse-connected long-term memory.
 Unconnected short-term memories will get crowded out by newer short-term memories and ultimately be lost.